 We are a homestead and only produce food, herbal medicines, etc for our own consumption.
 In 2001 we settled on a 40 acre parcel and began our sustainable off grid homestead (in a mixed conifer forest (redwood, doug fir, tan oak and madrone) a 20 minute drive from the Pacific Ocean (7 miles as the crow flies).
 We produce much of our own foodwith year round vegetable garden, dairy goats for milk, yogurt and cheese, and chickens and ducks for eggs (we are not a farm business).
 We also produce our own herbal medicines including tinctures, teas and distillations.
 We produce our own solar electric, use wood for heat and have water from our own well.
 Melinda is an Acupuncturist and Karl is teaches Tai Chi and Meditation.

-The Sanctuary is committed to biodynamic gardening, holistic healing (including acupuncture and plant based medicine), meditation, and energy practices, all within the context of a deep appreciation of nature.
+We are committed to Biodynamic gardening (as taught by Rudolph Steiner), holistic healing (including acupuncture and plant based medicine), meditation, and energy practices, all within the context of a deep appreciation of nature.
 We have a history of involvement with creative arts.
 We are devoted to the essence of food, it’s quality, and it’s preparation.
 Basically we are committed to the pursuit of a healthy lifestyle—body, mind and spirit.